-Welcome to Consumer Chemistry!Please click on the Consumer Calendar link on the left to find important updates and materials for this class.Instructors:
+Welcome to Chemistry in the Community!Please click on the Chemistry in the Community link on the left to find important updates and materials for this class.Instructors:

 Mr. Hogan – email - email@example.com

 1. This is a full year course (40 weeks), and students will earn 1 unit of credit towards graduation upon successful completion of the class.

 2. We will usually meet in Room 346.
 Some days we will meet in the computer lab or library for research purposes.